tanujdhiman/OpenCV/README.md

 Just go through that notebook you can easily understand by that.
 By this you will get an idea of how can we start and all.

+Opencv is open library by this you can do any task of computer vision like image recognition and all stuff.

+To be Continued............